haoxins/haoxins.github.io/2022/cryptography-real-world-2.md

     using the decrypted symmetric key.

 * how do you obtain and how can you trust other people's public keys?
-The answer is that in **PGP**, **you build trust yourself**!
+  - The answer is that in **PGP**,
+    **you build trust yourself**!
 * The web of trust (WOT) is the concept that users can transitively trust other users by relying on signatures.
-Alice trusts Bob who trusts Charles.
-Alice can use Bob's signature over Charles's identity and public key to trust Charles as well.
+  - Alice trusts Bob who trusts Charles.
+  - Alice can use Bob's signature over Charles's identity and public key to trust Charles as well.

-* PGP did try another way to solve the issue of *discovering public keys*:
+* PGP did try another way to solve the issue of discovering public keys: **key registries**.
-  **key registries**.
-The concept is pretty
+  - The concept is pretty simple:
-  simple: publish your PGP public key and associated signatures from others that attest to your identity on some public list so that people can find it.
+  - publish your PGP public key and associated signatures from others that attest to your identity on some public list so that people can find it.
 * In practice, this doesn't work as anyone can publish a key and associated signature purportedly matching your email.

+---

 * more and more real-world cryptography applications are aiming at
   **replacing PGP** and solving its usability problems.
-* **If not PGP, then what?**
+* If not PGP, then what?
 * **Secure messaging**: A modern look at end-to-end encryption with **Signal**